joshjab/AIFlightPlanner/tasks/tasks-prd-backend-data-gng.md

   - [ ] 8.1 Implement METAR/TAF parsing for human-readable format
   - [ ] 8.2 Add flight category determination (VFR/MVFR/IFR/LIFR)
   - [ ] 8.3 Create weather trend analysis for route planning

+# New Features
+ - [ ] Route based weather briefing
+ - [ ] Recommended stops and stop time calculations
+ - [ ] Surprise Me!
+Is location-based
+ - [ ] Clean up briefing display for UX- "decode" NOTAMs/Wx for easier reading, dropdowns for sections
+ - [ ] Airport Information is part of briefing
+ - [ ] Checkbox for each area of the briefing
+ - [ ] Movable Map Display in briefing, to include stops
+ - [ ] Logic to get nearby weather if airport has no METAR or TAF
+ - [ ] AI Chat with briefing
+ - [ ] Rental cost calculator